More Malaysians opting for gig work, raising fears of skilled workers shortage

 The increase is worrying as it comes during a period of low unemployment, when Malaysians should be able to find secure jobs with benefits.
 Even more worrying, figures from the Department of Statistics showed that close to 98 per cent of delivery riders in 2022 were aged 30 and below, with about 40 per cent of them secondary school graduates.

-In 2021, more than 60 per cent of informal workers in the non-agriculture sector were those with secondary-school qualifications.
+In 2021, more than 60 per cent of informal workers in the non-agriculture sector were those with secondary school qualifications.

-Industries may struggle to find skilled workers in the long run if young people forgo higher education to work in informal, unregistered businesses that do not cough up money to train workers, said Socio-Economic Research Centre executive director Lee Heng Guie.
+Socio-Economic Research Centre executive director Lee Heng Guie said industries may struggle to find skilled workers in the long run if young people forgo higher education to work in informal, unregistered businesses that do not cough up money to train workers.

 “The country needs to have more skilled workers if it wants to move forward in high-tech industries such as artificial intelligence.
 Unregistered businesses that bring in less investments coupled with the growing number of low-skilled workers in the country will eventually weaken the country’s economic growth,” he told The Straits Times.

-According to Maybank Investment Bank Research, self-employed workers are essentially daily-income workers such as freelancers, hawkers, petty traders, food stall operators, and sole proprietors.
+According to Maybank Investment Bank Research, self-employed workers are essentially daily income workers such as freelancers, hawkers, petty traders, food stall operators and sole proprietors.

 The growth in informal jobs stood at 6.5 per cent in 2023, which surpassed total employment growth at 2.4 per cent last year, said Maybank Investment Bank Research.
 This was despite the fact that the country’s unemployment rate stood at 3.4 per cent in 2023, the lowest since the pandemic, according to the Department of Statistics.
 The data indicated that these Malaysians chose to be self-employed despite a stronger job market.